kalonjis/CoreProject_Front/documentations/Authentication/auth-system-readme.md

 1. User logs in with credentials
 2. Backend validates credentials and identifies the device
 3. If valid, access and refresh tokens are stored as HTTP-only cookies
-4. AuthService updates the authentication state
+4. OldAuthService updates the authentication state
 5. User is redirected to the requested page

 ### Token Refresh Flow